The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 There are an impressive amount of features packed into the Roland Micro Cube that put other small amplifiers to shame.

-3 COSM amp models, 8 DSP effects, tuner, stereo aux input for external devices, carry strap, even a memory function for saving your favourite amp settings.
+3 COSM amp models, 8 DSP effects, tuner, stereo aux input for external devices, carry strap and even a memory function for saving your favourite amp settings.
 You name it; the Micro Cube fits it in.

-You'll love: The terrific sounding amp models for such a small price tag.
+You’ll love: The terrific-sounding amp for such a small price tag.

 Best Bits